Luiz Razia: Early career

 Razia began his single seater career in 2005 in the South American Formula 3 championship.
 Driving for Dragão Motorsport, Razia finished sixth in the championship taking six podium finishes, including two race wins.
-During the season he also took part in the Brazilian Formula Renault 2.0 series, finishing the year tenth in the standings.
+During the season, he also took part in the Brazilian Formula Renault 2.0 series, finishing the year tenth in the standings.

 For 2006, Razia remained in South American Formula 3, taking eleven podium places and seven race wins to win the title ahead of Mario Moraes and Diego Nunes.
 He also contested three races in the Formula 3000 International Masters series for Charouz Racing, winning all three of them to finish eighth in the championship.
 He also became a rookie driver for A1 Team Brazil in the 2006–07 A1 Grand Prix season.

 The following year, Razia moved to Europe to race in the Euroseries 3000 championship.
 He began the season with Fisichella Motor Sport, but made a mid-season change to ELK Motorsport following the departure of Alx Danielsson.
 During the season, he took four podium places to finish third in the Euroseries standings and fourth in the Italian championship, which ran as part of the main series.
 Razia also contested four races in the World Series by Renault when he replaced Ricardo Risatti at GD Racing.

-In 2008, he remained in Euroseries 3000 with ELK Motorsport, partnering Frenchman Nicolas Prost, the son of four-time Formula One World Champion Alain Prost.
+In 2008, Razia remained in Euroseries 3000 with ELK Motorsport, partnering Frenchman Nicolas Prost, the son of four-time Formula One World Champion Alain Prost.
 In the Italian Formula 3000 standings he once again finished the season in fourth place, taking three podiums including his first race win at Misano.

 Razia driving for Fisichella Motor Sport at the Catalunya round of the 2009 GP2 Series season.

 Towards the end of 2006, Razia tested a GP2 car at Jerez for the Racing Engineering team, and in September 2008 he tested again for the team at the Paul Ricard circuit in Southern France.
-On 2 October 2008 Razia joined the Trust Team Arden for the 2008–09 GP2 Asia Series season.
-He scored his first championship points in Qatar, with an 8th in the feature race and a 6th in the sprint race.
-In the final race of the season in Bahrain, Luiz claimed his first win, having started from the pole – due to the series' reverse-grid system – as he had finished 8th in the feature race the day before.
+On 2 October 2008, Razia joined the Trust Team Arden for the 2008–09 GP2 Asia Series season.
+He scored his first championship points in Qatar, with an eighth in the feature race and a sixth in the sprint race.
+In the final race of the season in Bahrain, Luiz claimed his first win, having started from the pole – due to the series' reverse-grid system – as he had finished eighth in the feature race the day before.